jeehoonkang/jeehoonkang.github.io/_posts/2017-08-23-synchronization-patterns.markdown

 ### Edit

-I would like to thank @foollbar, @stjepang, and @Vtec234 for their helpful comments to an earlier version of this post.
+I would like to thank @foollbar, @stjepang, @Vtec234, and Benjamin Fry for their helpful comments to an earlier version of this post.

 [promising]: http://sf.snu.ac.kr/promise-concurrency